(one synonym is Pangraptica albina Hampson, 1926) CATOCALINI, EREBINAE, EREBIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

-This adult moth is brown, with some dark spots, and an indistinct curved dark bands across each wing.
-Each forewing has a white spot near the costa.
-All four wings each have a pair of black dots.
+This adult moth is brown, with some dark patches, and indistinct scalloped dark lines across each wing.
 The forewing tips are slightly recurved, and the forewing margins are angled.
 The hindwing margins are scalloped.
-The moth has a pair of long labial palps stuck out in front of the head.
+The moth has a pair of long labial palps which can be stuck out in front of the head.
 The wingspan is about 3 cms

 The species is found in